damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 1. [ ] People Ops (Recruiter): Add to phishing testing platform
 1. [ ] People Ops (Recruiter): Check if new team member indicated who they were referred by (in bottom of application, in Workable).
 If no referral indicated, check with new team member by asking in this issue "@{new team member} please let people ops know if you were referred by another GitLab team member; otherwise we will assume you were not".
     1. [ ] People Ops (Specialist): If the new team member was referred, add the referral bonus to BambooHR.
-1. [ ] People Ops (Recruiter): reach out to the new team member to identify and order any necessary supplies/equipment.
-Send an email to their GitLab account, personal email, and cc Peopleops.<br>
-"Please let People Ops (cced here) know if there are any necessary supplies or equipment that you need.
-You can also reference the [company handbook](https://about.gitlab.com/handbook/#spending-company-money) in this matter."
 1. [ ] People Ops (Recruiter): Send brief welcome email to their personal address that directs the new team member to their GitLab email and their onboarding issue.
 Template text:

     > Welcome to GitLab, we're excited that you're joining our team!